-APPRENTICESHIP LEVEL I AND II COOK EXAM
+APPRENTICESHIP LEVEL I AND LEVEL II COOKS EXAM

-Culinary Arts students write the Apprenticeship Level I Cooks exam early in the second term followed by the Level II exam towards the end of the second term.
-Students must pass the Level I exam to be eligible to write the Level II Cooks exam.
+Culinary Arts students must write and pass the Apprenticeship Level I exam early in the second term followed by the Level II Cooks exam towards the end of the second term.
+(Students must pass the Level I exam to be eligible to write the Level II Cooks exam.)

-Those students who successfully complete the program, and pass the the Level I exam may be eligible for up to 1040 hours time credit towards a Cook apprenticeship program.
+Students who successfully complete the program, and pass the Level I exam may be eligible for up to 1,040 hours' time credit towards a Cook apprenticeship program.
 This time credit is based upon the recommendation of the employer who is signatory to the initial Apprenticeship Agreement.

-Students who pass the Cook Apprenticeship level exam(s) would be exempt from attending that level of apprenticeship in-school training.
+Students who pass the Cook Apprenticeship Level exam(s) would be exempt from attending that level of apprenticeship in-school training.